 Partly good advice but yikes on the many sources of mediocre to bad information that are out in the world these days.

 Your diaphragm functions as the mediator of all the biological and emotional rhythms of your body, including the autonomic nervous system.
-The diaphragm interconnects your abdomen, lungs and spine.
-Because of these relationships, its movement is profoundly influenced by (continued in the Optimal Breathing Mastery Kit)
+The diaphragm interconnects your abdomen, lungs, and spine.
+Because of these relationships, its movement is profoundly influenced by posture and continuously influences digestion, elimination, and respiration.

 The rhythmic movement of your diaphragm is changing constantly.
 It is shaped like a half dome arching into the cavity of your chest .
-As you inhale, it contracts down pressing on your organs and hopefully with a proper deep breath, opens up your chest.
+As you inhale it contracts down pressing on your organs and hopefully with a proper deep breath, opens up your chest.
 Air rushes as you breathe in and as you exhale, your diaphragm relaxes and rises again, pushing the air up and out.

 With the recent "new age" popularity of daily conscious breathing exercises, many are being trained to either breathe into the belly, consistently watch their breath, create postures that are supposed to expand the breathing (many do), or forcefully inhale or exhale in an attempt to increase breathing rate or volume.